SLaks/vs-nodesense/README.md

 This project extends Visual Studio's Javascript engine to provide full IntelliSense for Node.js code, including 3rd-party modules.

+##Work-in-progress
+3rd-party modules do not yet work; I will use [module-deps](https://github.com/substack/module-deps) to find and reference them

 ##Usage
 NodeSense requires Visual Studio 2012 or later; the Javascript engine in earlier versions does not execute user code and cannot support this.